Tooth Extractions Near You

 After your tooth extraction in Red Deer, do not brush your teeth until the following day.
 Use a salt water rinse before and after eating twenty-four hours after your extraction.
 Avoid using over-the-counter mouth rinses as they can cause irritation.

 Dry socket occurs when a blood clot fails to form in the socket or becomes dislodged, which drastically impacts your healing.
 Follow all post-extraction instructions to minimize the risk of developing dry socket.

 Once your tooth is extracted, there will be a hole in your jawbone.
 It will take anywhere from several weeks to a few months for the hole to fill with bone.

-For more information about extractions, contact our clinic in Red Deer, AB T4R 2T4.
+For more information about extractions, contact our dentist near you.
 We provide teeth extractions near you.